k2view-academy/K2View-Academy/articles/26_fabric_security/12_web_login.md

 #### SAML Authenticator

-User is redirected to the configured SAML IDP and, from its login page, enters his credentials.
+User is redirected to the configured SAML IDP and, from the login page, enters his credentials.
 For example at Okta IDP:

 <img src="images/12_okta_sso_login.jpg">